3 Ways Online Reviews are Important for Increasing Web Traffic

 Positive reviews in particular have a substantial impact on organic traffic.

 As stated in the BrightLocal Local Consumer Review Survey,“54% of people will visit the website after reading positive reviews.”
-The explanation given for this action is that people want to learn more about the products and services a company offers before contacting them.
+The explanation given for this action is people want to learn more about the products and services a company offers before contacting them.

-They also say that visiting a business’ website “isn’t surprising because the consumer is already online and typically there’s a link straight to the business’ website.”
+They also say visiting a business’ website “isn’t surprising because the consumer is already online and typically there’s a link straight to the business’ website.”
 Thanks to Google Reviews, ratings are visible in the search results.
 Someone clicking on a link to a company website from Google or a similar search engine will count as organic traffic.
 The more organic traffic a website gets, the better it will rank in search engines, leading to even more organic traffic.

 With so much traffic depending on positive reviews it is important for companies to learn how to encourage customers to leave them.

-Given these points, it is clear that online reviews have a big impact on website traffic.
+Given these points, it is clear online reviews have a big impact on website traffic.
 They lead to higher rankings in local searches and improved referral traffic.
 Additionally, good reviews will positively influence organic traffic.